Supply Chain Management

 <-[:SUPPLIES*1..4]-(s:Supplier)

-RETURN s.name, s.country, s.risk_score,
+RETURN DISTINCT s.name, s.country,

-ORDER BY tier, s.risk_score DESC
+ORDER BY s.risk_score DESC

 Your Supply Chain Is a Graph — Model It Like One